fassko/fassko.github.io/Content/blog/solidity-array.md

 ## Add an element

-For the dynamic type of arrays, we can add a new element to it.
+We can add a new element for the dynamic type of arrays.
 To do that, we need to use the `push` method.
-It adds the element to the end of the array.
+It adds an element to the end of an array.

 Here is an example of adding 100 to the array that holds `uint256` values.